posted March 29, 2022

 This smoked ham makes for the ultimate special occasion ham.
 It brings all the classic flavors of a cooked ham with the added goodness of smoke and a punchy bourbon peach glaze.

-I’ve gotta tell you friends, there isn’t much I love more than a crispy, sugary crust on a spiral ham.
-It reminds me of family holiday gatherings and my Mom’s leftover bean and ham hock soup.
+I’ve gotta tell you friends, there isn’t much I love more than a crispy, sugary crust on a smoked ham.
+It reminds me of family holiday gatherings and my mom’s leftover bean and ham hock soup.

 How to Smoke a Ham

 Since all hams are already cured and smoked, putting it back in the smoker essentially creates a double smoked ham.
 YUM!
 To smoke a ham, plan on about 20 minutes per pound at 250 degrees F to bring it up to proper serving temperature as well as infuse the meat with another layer of smoky flavor.

 - Preheat.
 Preheat your smoker to 250 degrees F using a mild wood.
 I like apple, peach, or alder for smoked ham.
 Remember, it has already been smoked once, we don’t want too heavy of a smoke to overwhelm the flavor of the meat.